dyckdavid/mennoniten-gemeinde-mx/README.md

 # Mennoniten Gemeinde Km5

 1.
-Clone this repository to your Local Computer with git
+Clone this repository to your Local Computer using git

 2.
-install node with macOS or Linux Terminal
+install npm with macOS or Linux Terminal

 ```bash
 npm install